 - Companies over-assign quota, leading to unrealistic expectations for new reps

 We also know that the costs of poor sales onboarding are no small matter, especially given today’s tight sales talent market.
 The damage under-trained reps can do to customer relationships and business reputations is great, but the effects of high sales turnover and missed revenue opportunities are equally concerning.

 Several research studies shed light on the effects of poor sales onboarding.
-Check out 9 eye-opening stats below and see for yourself - or view the video above to learn how Brainshark's sales readiness platform supports effective sales onboarding.
+Check out 9 eye-opening stats below and see for yourself – or view the video above to learn how Brainshark’s sales readiness platform helps companies onboard sales reps more effectively.